uidaholib/digital-collections-docs/content/collectionbuilder/03-update-metadata.md

 - Drag the CSV you just downloaded and renamed from your File Explorer / Finder and drop it directly into the _data folder that you see in Visual Studio Code.
 Since you gave it the same filename as your previous metadata file, Visual Studio Code will give you the message "A file or folder with the name ‘demo_metadata.csv’ already exists in the destination folder.
 Do you want to replace it?".
 Select "Replace" (remember, Git tracks changes, so you can always see the older iterations of your metadata in your commits history and go back to them if you need them).

-### Double Check and Push Changes
+### Preview Your Changes

-- Run `bundle exec jekyll s` and look through the site to make sure everything is working correctly
+- Run `bundle exec jekyll s` (if you're in a collectionbuilder-csv-template branch) or `jekyll s` (if you're in a collectionbuilder-cdm-template branch) and look through the demo site to make sure everything is working correctly

 - When you're satisfied that the changes are correct, stop the server (`ctrl` + `c`)

+### Push Your Changes

 - Commit and push your changes using either GitHub Desktop or the command line or Visual Studio Code.